vivekgrover1/jenkinsbot/docs/section2.md

 - [message.channels](https://api.slack.com/events/message.channels)
 - [message.im](https://api.slack.com/events/message.im)

 After you've subscribed to all the events your app will need, you need to enable the interactive components.
+Before Proceeding, make sure to save the changes.

 On your app's settings page you'll find **Interactive Components** on the left navigation bar.